 Technology Selection Principles

 The Community Reference Group (CRG) and officers from the participating local governments together considered what the key principles should be when selecting technology for a Resource Recovery Facility (RRF).
-The draft principles agreed on are as follows:-
+The principles agreed on are as follows:-

 Technology Selection Criteria

 The excluded technologies (landfill and bioreactor landfill) will not be considered as future options for the primary waste treatment system for the RRC (Although it is recognised that there will be some reliance on landfill for management of residuals from any treatment process or as a fall back in the event of plant failure).

 Technologies to be subjected to Triple Bottom Line Assessment

 All technologies will be assessed on the basis of the "Triple Bottom Line" over the whole life of the facility.

 Compliance with Laws, Standards and Policies

 Technologies will only be considered where the proponent can demonstrate that environmental emissions and end products comply with relevant assessment criteria, laws and standards and meet community health standards and expectations.